KefahMeraki/meraki-workshop/docs/03-meraki-workflow-automation.md

 # *UNDER CONSTRUCTION - WORKING ON IT NOW*
 # Lab 03: Meraki Workflow Automation

-In this lab, you will explore Cisco Workflows inside the Meraki Dashboard and use a pre-built workflow from the Cisco Workflow Exchange.
+In this lab, you will explore **Cisco Workflows** inside the Meraki Dashboard and use a pre-built workflow from the **Cisco Workflow Exchange**.

-For this exercise, we will use the Create Wireless SSID with PSK Authentication workflow.
+For this exercise, we will use the **Create Wireless SSID with PSK Authentication workflow**.
 This workflow demonstrates how automation can simplify common Meraki Dashboard tasks, such as creating a wireless SSID with WPA2-PSK authentication.